Guiting Power is a small Gloucestershire village (population of around 300), with a tricky to pronounce name.

 What’s in a name?

 Guiting (pronounced gitting) comes from the Saxon word getinge, which meant rushing and also features in the name of the nearby village of Temple Guiting.
-It’s possibly a reference to the river Windrush that flows through the valley below the village.
+It’s possibly a reference to the river Windrush that flows through the valley below the village, highlighting the village’s heritage and long history.

 The Power bit comes from the lePohers, who were the lords of the manor that the village is based on, dating back to the time of Edward the Confessor.